revature-13Aug18-java/code-samples-for-Nozuko-Sutherland/Project3 (Rideforce Map Service)/README.md

 [Here is the full repo](https://github.com/revaturelabs/rideshare-map-service/tree/dev)

-I worked on the Map Service during the 2nd iteration.
-So, we primarily focused on implementing features that the first sprint was unable to complete due to some constraints: testing, logging, documentation, some refactoring, and nice-to-have functionality.
+I worked on the Map Service during the 2nd iteration of Rideforce app.
+So in this sprint, we primarily focused on implementing features that the first sprint was unable to complete due to some constraints: testing, logging, documentation, some refactoring, and nice-to-have functionality.

 Roles/Responsibilities:
-- Created documentation for the classes and methods in Maps microservice
+- Created documentation for the classes and methods in **_Maps_** microservice
 - Generated **Javadocs** to create standardized method of documentation
 - Designed **JUnit** tests for Maps microservice by utilizing **Spring Boot Test**
 - Evaluated code quality via **EclEmma** analysis tool